-Julie Allegro - Julie is a co-founder of Constantin Partners, an early stage venture capital firm.
-She brings eighteen years of venture experience to her portfolio companies, which include: Bazaarvoice, Tripwire Security Systems, EzRez Software, Coremetrics, Experience Project, New Vine Logistics and SAMBA Holdings.
-Prior to Constantin Partners, Julie was the Director of the Internet Initiative for PFI, a telecommunications start-up which built fiber optic networks in 14 cities.
+Julie Allegro – Managing Director and founder of Allegro Venture Partners, an early stage venture capital firm.
+She brings over 20 years of venture experience to her portfolio companies, which include: Bazaarvoice, Tripwire Security Systems, EzRez Software, Coremetrics, Experience Project, New Vine Logistics and SAMBA Holdings.
+Prior to Allegro Venture Partners, Julie was the Director of the Internet Initiative for PFI, a telecommunications start-up which built fiber optic networks in 14 cities.
 Before PFI, she was with a venture financing firm making investments in software, communications and biotechnology companies.
-She is on the Board of The V Foundation for Cancer Research and is the co-founder and board member of The V Foundation Wine Celebration – a charity wine auction – which has raised over $30 million for cancer research.
+She is on the Board of The V Foundation for Cancer Research and is the co-founder and board member of The V Foundation Wine Celebration – a charity wine auction – which has raised over $53 million for cancer research.
 She holds an MBA in Finance from The Wharton School, University of Pennsylvania and a Bachelor of Science in Entrepreneurial and Strategic Management also from The Wharton School.
 She lives in the San Francisco Bay Area with her two sons.

 Susan Braun: Susan is Chief Executive Officer of the V Foundation for Cancer Research and brings her extensive experience leading major nonprofits.
 Her previous positions include executive director of The American Society of Clinical Oncology Cancer Foundation, CEO of the CURE Media Group and President and CEO of the Susan G. Komen Breast Cancer Foundation (now Susan G. Komen for the Cure).
 Braun also served as an executive at Bristol-Myers Squibb and the Center for Economic Studies in Medicine.
 Additionally, she has been a member of numerous boards and committees, including the California Breast Cancer Research Program, American Society for Breast Disease, World Society of Breast Health, Smith Center for Healing and the Arts, Americorps NCCC, Intercultural Cancer Council and more.
 Braun received her B.A. from George Mason University, M.A. in Health Science from the University of Maryland and M.B.A. from Westfalische Wihelms-Universitat in Germany.